JupiterOne-Archives/docs-old/docs/parameters.md

 ## Parameter References

 You can reference parameters in [rules configurations](./schemas/alert-rule.md) or any [query expression](./jupiterone-query-language.md), although the syntax is slightly different.
 Inside of queries, you can use the dollar-sign-bracket syntax to reference objects.

-The `param` object is a special member which, when invoked, fetches values from the parameter-storing service.
-In the case of both rules and queries, references to parameters which do not exist causes errors and abandons execution.
+'param' is a special keyword in queries that, when invoked, fetches values from the parameter-storing service.
+In the case of both rules and queries, references to parameters that do not exist causes errors and abandons execution.

 ## Secret Parameters

 Any parameters set with `isSecret` to be `true` are considered write-only and not readable from the API.
 Only evaluations of the query can access these parameter values.
 This usage enables the storage of sensitive parameters such as API keys that JupiterOne users should not be able to see.

 By design, you cannot update a parameter that has had `isSecret` set to true to `isSecret: false` without also changing the value in the same request.